biancashiromoto/basic-sql-queries/README.md

 3. Connect to database using the relational database management system of your preference.
 The credentials to access the database are in the `docker-compose.yml` file
 4. Use the queries in the challenges files to manage data from the database

-> 💬 If you have any suggestions or feedbacks, I would be happy to recieve them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!
+> 💬 If you have any suggestions or feedbacks, I would be happy to receive them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!

 ## 🇧🇷 Sobre este projeto